gambitpolizei-ga/Sole-Stash/README.md

 Developed by TJ Roncal on May 19, 2023

 ## Description
 Sole Stash was created with the intention of giving users a minimal interface where they can add or delete sneakers they have in a collection table.
 The web application was given a retro aesthetic to provide a feeling of nostalgia and comfort.
-With a focus on user experience, the straightforward functionality allows for simple user adjustments to be accessible and appear seamlessly.
+With a focus on user experience, the straightforward functionality allows for simple user adjustments made to be accessible and appear seamlessly.

 ## COLLECTION Home Page
 ![](https://github.com/gambitpolizei-ga/sole-stash/blob/main/public/images/screenshot-homepage.png)